 Just like the English Country sofa, a classic English club sofa is a design staple.
 An ever-popular style, it has had many reincarnations in its lifetime.
 Characterised by the fixed sprung back (sometimes curved) and the low-level arms it is an extremely comfortable sofa, which often has very plump seat cushions.
-The arms are usually quite a strong feature of the club sofa, whether they’re a squared-off ‘T’ shape like our Holmes or the rounded, padded arms on our Cartwright.
+The arms are usually quite a strong feature of the club sofa, whether they’re a squared-off ‘T’ shape like our Louis or the rounded, padded arms on our Cartwright.

 Style and design in the fifties and sixties evolved at a rapid pace.
 Furniture design, in particular, took on a whole new look with slimmer silhouettes, tapered elongated legs, and slender, straight or sabre-style arms.
 Shapes became more elegant and refined, and choosing furniture was more about making an interior statement than purely for practicalities in terms of comfort.

 Many of the designs that we now associate with the mid-century era came from designers from what is known as the ‘Bauhaus movement’.
 The Bauhaus University was a design school in Germany and many of the famous mid-century furniture designs that are still replicated today were designed by students of the Bauhaus school.

 Since mid-century sofas are still incredibly popular today, it’s no surprise that we have plenty for you to choose from at Arlo & Jacob.
 Our bestselling Philo and Earnshaw families are classic examples of mid-century design.
 However, if the angular edges aren’t your cup of tea, then our George or Elton ranges have beautifully curved backs, with a slim, elegant frame and tapered legs.

 Mid-century Modern Sofa